AndreiLucaci/minesweeper/README.md

 # discontinued:
 ### this project has been discotinued - what you see is what you get!
-Perhaps I'll open this again if I have time time
+Perhaps I'll open this again if I have the time

 # Minesweeper